-The Orientation Fee is a nonrefundable $50 fee that is due at the time of each application to Empire State College.
+The orientation fee is a nonrefundable $50 fee due at the time of each application to Empire State College.

-The Telecommunications Fee of $150 is charged per enrollment.
-Campuses are authorized to establish a technology fee as part of a comprehensive funding plan to build and maintain an infrastructure that offers students the highest quality learning environment.
-These technologies give students access to various local and global information resources, facilitates communications throughout the college, and allows Empire State College to enhance its many educational services to students.
+The technology fee (formerly telecommunications fee) of $150 is charged per enrollment.
+Campuses are authorized to establish a technology fee as part of a comprehensive funding plan to build and maintain an infrastructure that offers students the highest-quality learning environment.
+These technologies give students access to various local and global information resources, facilitates communications throughout the college and allows Empire State College to enhance its many educational services to students.

 The college offers a variety of services devoted to the health and well-being of our students.
 All students are charged a Health and Wellness Fee each term of $15 for enrollments less than 12 credits and $35 for enrollments of 12+ credits, effective with the January 2012 term.
 The fee provides wellness opportunities at centers and online, including telephonic counseling, wellness coaching, collegewide programming, online workshops and a dedicated website.
 All students are able to access these services.

-The Portfolio Fee funds the services provided to undergraduate matriculated students in determining their prior learning and in establishing their educational plan.
-Portfolio services may include evaluation of college transcripts and other documentation of college-level learning, analysis of standardized test scores, portfolio workshops, prior learning credit estimates, the cost of external evaluators, the development of materials to assist students in portfolio development, and the processing and review of portfolios by faculty committees and by professional and clerical staff in regional and central college offices.
+The portfolio fee funds the services provided to undergraduate matriculated students in determining their prior learning and in establishing their educational plan.
+Portfolio services may include evaluation of college transcripts and other documentation of college-level learning, analysis of standardized test scores, portfolio workshops, prior learning credit estimates, the cost of external evaluators, the development of materials to assist students in portfolio development and the processing and review of portfolios by faculty committees and professional and clerical staff in regional and central college offices.
 The portfolio fee of $315 is charged to all undergraduate students upon the initial matriculated enrollment.

 Academic transcripts are $5 each, but the first-ever transcript from the college is free.